 Sector colors can be assigned automatically or in accordance with the table of frequency groups.

 Figure 26.
 Strongest Server menu

-Use colors from the table Assigning colors BS sector is made from the table according to colors frequency groups
+Use Colors from the Table Assigning colors to BS sectors is done from the table according to color frequency groups.

 Figure 27.
 Strongest Server for GSM network